Color Splash — Color Splash

 Travel Photographer

-What is a color splash effect?
+What is a color splash — is it the same as selective color?

 A color splash effect keeps one part of a photo in color while most of the image becomes black and white or close to grayscale.
 It is also commonly called a selective color effect.